 As our collection matures these lists of varieties will be updated, usually in the Spring conveniently after new trees have been planted, some been removed, and after the latest DNA results have been received and reviewed.

 This is a major part of our collection.
-There are 111 varieties listed in MAN’s orchards, almost all varieties have had the ID confirmed by both morphology and DNA.
+There are 133 varieties listed in MAN’s orchards and almost all varieties have had their ID confirmed by both morphology and DNA.
 Not all have provenance to our area, some were adopted and found to be well suited to the wetter cooler climate of the English-Welsh border region.
-Names of varieties generally conforms to that of the NFC, and for recently accredited varieties as listed under the Accreditation page.
-A number of these varieties are probably sports of well know varieties, but as they are potentially unrecognised nationally, we retain them while continuing our research.
+Names of varieties generally conform to that of the NFC (National Fruit Collection), and for recently accredited varieties are as listed under the Accreditation page.
+A number of these varieties are probably sports of well know varieties but, as they are potentially unrecognised nationally, we retain them while continuing our research.

-There are 143 varieties listed in MAN’s orchards, almost all varieties have had the ID confirmed by both morphology and DNA.
+There are 159 varieties listed in MAN’s orchards and almost all varieties have had their ID confirmed by both morphology and DNA.
 Some may have had association with our area but it is generally of limited extent.
-We shall endeavour to retain most of these varieties, but as they are of a lesser priority.
-They may not be replaced if they die, or if space is required for growing varieties more relevant to MAN, some of these maybe removed and perhaps available for sale.
-Names of varieties generally conforms to that of the NFC, and for recently accredited varieties as listed under the Accreditation page.
+We endeavour to retain most of these varieties but, as they are of a lesser priority, they may not be replaced if they die or if space is required for growing varieties more relevant to MAN.
+Some of these maybe removed and, perhaps, made available for sale.
+Names of these varieties generally conform to that of the NFC, and for recently accredited varieties are as listed under the Accreditation page.

 Distributing the genetic material more widely is the best way to conserve them.
 We are pleased to supply graftwood to members of the public for a modest charge to cover time and costs of collecting materials and postage charges.